24pullrequests/dashboard/README.md

 `bundle install` from within the dashing folder.

-You should also install the `dashing` gem:

-`gem install dashing`

-To start the server, run `dashing start` and then view the awesome at `localhost:3030`
+To start the server, run `bundle exec dashing start` and then view the awesome at `localhost:3030`

 ## Contributing